Pogy-Bot/pogy.db/README.md

       id: "710465231779790849",
       username: "Peter_#4444",
       message_count: 0,
-    }); // this will cache "discord" with the whole object, so if your schema small you can turn it on, but if its big we recommend you turn it off.
+    }); // this will cache "discord" with the whole object, so if your schema is small you can turn it on, but if its big we recommend you turn it off as it will overload your memory.

     // this applies to all functions like add, subtract, set, get, has, delete, push...
 You don't want to cache large data its better to cache small data like something.data.value rather than all the "something" object.